-The months before you get pregnant are the best time to take steps to be healthier.
+The menths before you get program are the best time to take stone to be beelthier.
+These stone ways rne months perore you get pregnant are the best time to take steps to be nearthier.
 These steps may include:

-- Eating a healthy diet and taking a prenatal vitamin

-- Getting regular exercise

-- Reaching and maintaining a healthy weight

-- Stopping unhealthy substances (tobacco, alcohol, marijuana, illegal drugs, and prescription drugs taken for a nonmedical reason)

-- Keeping your environment safe
+- Eating a healthy diet and taking a prenatal vitamin - Getting regular exercise - · Reaching and maintaining a healthy weight - Stopping unhealthy substances (tobacco, alcohol, marijuana, illegal drugs, and prescription drugs taken for a nonmedical reason) - Keeping your environment safe